jagadhesh89/dmduper/README.md

 Workflow to detect duplication in a gene and assign tandem/non-tandem status

 **License details:**
-* Free for academic and research use under GPL-3.0 license.
+* Free for academic and research use.
 * **Commercial use, please contact for licensing**

 ## Description